Eren4/spring-weather-app/README.md

 The user can select the cities available in the combo box.

-After they select the desired city, they click the button and learn the current temperature of the city in degrees celsius.
+After they select the desired city, they click the button and learn the current weather information of the city.

-The weather temperature information was obtained with Open-Meteo API: https://open-meteo.com/
+The weather data was obtained with Open-Meteo API: https://open-meteo.com/

 With this mini project, I learned how to get data from an API as a JSON, parse it and then display it.